joeltg/joelgustafson.com/content/posts/2023-05-04/merklizing-the-key-value-store-for-fun-and-profit.md

 Decoupling the two trees lets them each do what they do best.
 Internally, the underlying key/value store can pack whichever entries into whichever pages it wants, with no regard for the merkle-level node boundaries, keeping empty slots for future insertions, and so on.
 Every update, split, and merge translates directly to a single set or delete of an internal key/value entry.
 This does mean that the overall asymptotic complexity gets bumped up a logarithmic notch, since every external operation translates into `log_Q(n)` internal operations.

 Implementing the external set/delete operations involves setting or deleting the corresponding leaf node and then propagating up the levels, splitting, merging, or updating the intermediate nodes as needed.
-There are a few painful edge cases that make this non-trivial, but our TypeScript and Zig reference implementations are both able to do it in ~500 careful lines of code.
+There are a few tricky edge cases that make this non-trivial, but our TypeScript and Zig reference implementations are both able to do it in ~500 careful lines of code.

 ## Applications